2016 Tajik constitutional referendum

 According to official figures, the changes were approved by 96.6% of voters.
 Voter turnout was claimed to be 92%.
+The conduct of the referendum was problematic.

 Analysis

 On a practical level, incumbent President Emomali Rahmon would be allowed to run for re-election indefinitely under the changes.
 Rahmon has been the President of Tajikistan for close to a quarter of a century, showing what critics say was an increased disregard for religious freedoms, civil society, and political pluralism in recent years.

 The reduction in minimum age to run for president allows Rahmon's son to run, because he would be 33 at the end of his father's current term.
 The religious party restriction most notably impacts the main opposition Islamic Renaissance Party, which was outlawed in 2015.
 Some analysts claim that the changes violate the terms of the peace deal that ended the Tajikistani Civil War.

 Conduct

 According to Reporters Without Borders, the Tajik government had been "blocking", "intimidating" and "threatening" independent media in the buildup to the referendum.
 According to Sergey Sirotkin, who headed the Russian observing mission, "[t]he referendum was held in full compliance with the laws".
 Observers from the Organization for Security and Co-operation in Europe and its subsidiary ODIHR were denied entry and permission to observe the referendum.

 Over 3,200 polling stations were placed in the country, with additional posts available in several major Russian cities for Tajik expatriates.